The goal for each question page is that it become the best resource for anyone looking for the answer to that question.

 Questions are viewed as community property

-- Questions can be deleted by the person who asked them, but users can .
+- Questions can be deleted by the person who asked them within a certain grace period.
 Questions may be if they contravene policy.

-Question sources should be used to provide context for a question
+Question Topics should be directly relevant to the question

 - Topics that are not directly relevant to the question, are overly broad, or are relevant only to certain answers should not be applied.
 Questions should not be intentionally overloaded with topics to increase distribution.